skywind3000/asynctasks.vim/README.md

 Tasks for running compilers or grep may set `output=quickfix` (default), because the output can use errorformat to match errors in the quickfix window, while tasks for running your file/project may set `output=terminal`.

-When you set `output` to `terminal`, you can further indicate what type of terminal do you want to use exactly, like: a simulated terminal in quickfix window (without matching the errorformat)? the triditional `!` command in vim? the internal terminal ? an external terminal window ? or in a tmux split window ??
+When you set `output` to `terminal`, you can further specify what type of terminal do you want to use exactly, like: a simulated terminal in quickfix window (without matching the errorformat)? the triditional `!` command in vim? the internal terminal ? an external terminal window ? or in a tmux split window ??
 The detail will be discussed later.

 ### Build and run a project